This post will make more sense if you’ve read the introduction.

 Homeopathic Rhus Tox!

 I feel so bad: Our last beach trip a distant year-old memory, I realized too late today that my son needed to have worn the sunscreen before he did the sand.
 My tired, sluggish brain saw that application and reapplication were difficult, and he came home pink in some spots.
 I was so disappointed with myself.
 Calendula oil soothed and relieved the slight itch on the sensitive areas.
 My boy will stay another day or so on the homeopathic Urtica Urens that hastens recovery from sunburn.
-Aloe gel cools and heals sunburn.
+Cantharis would work well, too.
+Aloe gel also cools and heals sunburn.
 Aloe plant is wonderful but the gel’s easier to apply on large areas.
 The little man will be doing about 3,000 I.U.s of vitamin A in gel cap the next couple of days, so good for skin.
 The vitamin also promotes health of mucous membranes and the upper respiratory.
 If the pink patches really bother him, I would apply a towel wet with comfrey root tea several times a day.
 Comfrey works wonders for skin – even bone – injuries.
 Dehydration often attends sunburn.

 *Summer 2014 update: Nutribiotic Skin Ointment with 2% grapefruit seed extract is amazing for sunburn.
 I recently got it to keep on standby for skin irritations and injuries.
 A mix of echinacea, goldenseal, calendula extracts with Vitamin C and E. I like the honey that nourishes skin and acts as an antibiotic.

 I have found this reference useful for the spectrum of concerns that arise in child rearing.
 The book applies to adults, too.
 It’s written by a team of professionals that mixes conventional (Px) and natural approaches in treating anything from allergies, burns, colic, eczema, fainting, Lyme disease, with first aid instructions for emergencies like choking.
 Recommendations on drugs, homeopathics, herbs, acupressure, nutritional supplements, and tips on prevention form a comprehensive plan of action for each concern.
 You see the range of options available to you.
-Smart Medicine is actually a series with books for adults.

 I’ve summed up years’ worth of research for you.
 It would redeem my labor of love to learn if you found the information useful, insane, or apocalyptic.
 In any case, I hope it interests you enough to dig further.